Tape Extensions vs Weft Extensions: Which Is Better? - BRUSH

 Tape Extensions vs Weft Extensions: Which Is Better?

 At BRUSH Amsterdam, we specialize in both tape extensions and weft extensions.
-That gives us a major advantage: we are not limited to just one technique.
-Instead, we can recommend — or even combine — both methods to create the most natural, flattering and healthy result for each client.
+This allows us to recommend — or combine — techniques based purely on what gives you the most natural, healthy result.

 What Are Tape Extensions?

 Tape extensions are lightweight hair wefts attached with ultra-thin adhesive panels.
-They lay flat against the scalp and are one of the most discreet, low-profile extension methods available.
+They lie flat against the scalp, making them one of the most discreet extension methods available.

 What Are Weft Extensions?

-Weft extensions are rows of hair designed to add fuller density and length.
-They are often ideal for clients who want more overall fullness or who naturally have medium to thicker hair.
+Weft extensions are rows of hair designed to create fuller density and more dramatic volume.

-The main difference between tape and weft extensions lies in weight distribution, placement and the type of result they create.
+The main difference lies in weight, placement and the type of result.

 Feature Tape Extensions Weft Extensions

-Best for Fine to medium hair Medium to thicker hair
+Best for Fine to medium hair Medium to thick hair

 Which Extensions Look More Natural?

-Both tape and weft extensions can look extremely natural — when they are professionally selected, color matched and blended.
+Both methods can look completely natural — if they are professionally blended.

 Which Method Is Better for Fine Hair?